702ron/crawl4ai_llm/TASK.md

 - Transaction-like behavior can be achieved in file-based storage by combining batch operations with proper error handling
 - ContentFilter's wrapper approach simplifies integration with crawl4ai package while maintaining flexibility
 - CSS, XPath, and regex filters provide precise DOM-based and pattern-based content extraction for targeted elements
+- Schema validation ensures consistent structure and required fields across different extraction methods
+- Schema merging combines strengths of multiple schemas for improved extraction accuracy
+- Enhanced metadata extraction significantly improves the completeness of product data by capturing shipping, warranty, dimensions, material composition, and other supplementary information, providing a more comprehensive view of products
+- The REST API provides a clean interface for product extraction with authentication and rate limiting
+- Exporting data in CSV and JSON formats enables easy integration with other systems
+- The SDK/client library provides a simple, intuitive interface for interacting with the Crawl4AI system, making it easy to integrate product extraction capabilities into custom applications with both asynchronous and synchronous APIs
+- Transaction support ensures atomic operations and data consistency, particularly important when performing batch operations that need to either completely succeed or completely fail
+- Deduplication logic successfully identifies duplicate products using both exact identifier matches and content similarity, allowing for flexible merging strategies (latest, most complete, or combined)
+- Need to improve error handling for timeouts during extraction
+- Consider implementing a caching layer for improved performance
+- Schema validation needs to handle more edge cases